-- 1. Using some type of abrasive, preferrably sandpaper, scuff up the polyethylene sleeve, the tape you used to secure it and the HDPE jacket at least 2" beyond the edges of the polyethylene sleeve to ST3/SP3.
-This will assure ends of shrink wrap will have a strong seal to the HDPE jacket and polethylene sleeve.
+- 1. Using some type of abrasive, such as a wire brush or sandpaper, scuff up the HDPE jacket area at least 2" beyond where the shrink wrap ends to ST3/SP3.
+This will assure ends of shrink wrap will have a strong seal to the HDPE jacket.
 Also remove any burs or loose pieces that may be present and that should effect shrink wrap material. - 2.
-Wipe complete sanded area with a clean cloth and rubbing alcohol (or acetone) to remove any debris or contaminants before applying shrink wrap. - 3.
+Wipe area with a clean cloth and rubbing alcohol or solvent cleaner to remove any debris or contaminants before applying shrink wrap. - 3.
 Pipe needs to be totally dry before shrink wrap can be applied.